Mrs Yvette D'Ath MP

 Passed

-This bill extended Queensland's COVID-19 emergency powers from 31 December 2020 until 30 September 2021.
-It maintained the Chief Health Officer's ability to issue public health directions, continued hotel quarantine cost recovery, and preserved emergency provisions in the Mental Health Act.
+This bill extended Queensland's COVID-19 emergency powers from their original expiry in late 2020 and early 2021 until 30 September 2021.
+It maintained the Chief Health Officer's ability to issue public health directions, continued hotel quarantine cost recovery, and preserved emergency provisions in the Mental Health Act to allow mental health patients to comply with health directions.

 3/12/2020HealthSafety & Emergency